 Examples of Pivot Table in Excel

-A Pivot table is a table of stats which summarizes the data as sums, averages and many other statistical measures.
-Let’s assume that we got data of any real estate project with different fields like type of the flats, block names, area of the individual flats and their different cost as per different services etc.
+A Pivot table is a table of stats which summarizes the data as sums, averages, and many other statistical measures.
+Let’s assume that we got data of any real estate project with different fields like type of flats, block names, area of the individual flats, and their different cost as per different services, etc.

 Below is the Raw data for Pivot table practice exercises